jofranz/microsoft_todo_to_obsidian_markdown_migration_tool/README.md

 - [x] Replace each "?" with "_" in filenames
 - [x] Convert importance "high" to boolean property "is_starred"
 - [x] Token validation with helpful error messages
+- [x] Add postfix to filenames instead of overwriting them

 Not implemented features:
 - [ ] Implement nested folders for task organization
-- [ ] Add optional prefix property to all notes to indicate MsToDo source
+- [ ] Add optional prefix/postfix property to all notes to indicate MsToDo source
 - [ ] Support for destination account operations (task creation via Graph API)
 - [ ] Add task categorization support
+- [ ] Verify date handling for tasks with .0000000 timestamps.
+Check if the are still correct in summer time